-Students will explore the many ways nutrition impacts growth, development, and normal functioning as one progresses through each stage of life.
-Additionally, common ailments that can result from nutritional deficits will be discussed.
-Each life stage will be addressed regarding normal nutritional requirements and clinical applications.
+Students will explore the many complex ways nutrition impacts growth, development, and "normal" functioning across the human lifespan.
+Additionally, common nutrition-related issues (clinical and non-clinical) will be discussed for each stage of life.
 Pre-requisite: NUTR 502 and NUTR 512